syumai/go-docs-dictionary-extension/README.md

-# Go Language Specification Dictionary Extension
+# Dictionary Extension for Go's Documents

 - This is a Chrome extension to add dictionary to Go's official documents.
 ![screenshot](./images/screenshot.png)